- What are the summer session dates for ASP?

 Many students often wonder why participation in ASP is required as a condition of their acceptance to WCU for the fall semester.
 It can be somewhat of a shock to read your admission letter and see that you are being asked to attend summer school.
 We encourage you to hear from other students who had similar experiences.

 Western Carolina University is very concerned with how well entering students begin their WCU experience because beginning has so much to do with whether you will finish (graduate) and how well you will finish.
 Because admission to WCU is competitive, because WCU uses past performance and standardized test scores to make comparisons among applicants, and because many academic programs at WCU have competitive admission requirements, some applicants may present credentials that point toward potential success at WCU but may contain one or more warning flags, as compared with students who have been offered standard admission.
 Some applicants present solid courses and grades, but standardized test scores may not be as competitive.
 Other applicants may have started slowly in high school but then turned things around, or they may have weak subjects that damage their cumulative GPAs while their standardized test scores compare favorably.
 Each year, a select group of applicants are offered the opportunity to participate in the Academic Success Program (ASP).
-This first-year program begins in the summer (it runs for six weeks from the end of June to early August) and continues into the fall and spring terms to help ensure first-year success.
+This first-year program begins in the summer (it runs for five weeks from the end of June to early August) and continues into the fall and spring terms to help ensure first-year success.
 Admission is competitive and space is limited for this opportunity.

 To receive individual feedback concerning your specific situation, please contact your admission counselor in the Office of Admission at 828-227-7317.